-69. All scenarios following the Union's commitments assume an increase of the 2030 net GHG emissions reduction target to 55% compared to 1990 levels and put the EU on the way to implement the objective of climate neutrality by 2050.
+- 69. All scenarios following the Union's commitments assume an increase of the 2030 net GHG emissions reduction target to 55% compared to 1990 levels and put the EU on the way to implement the objective of climate neutrality by 2050.
 Without taking into account removals, the assumed reduction of GHG emissions was estimated at 53% in 2030 compared to 1990.
 For 2050, the GHG emissions reduction target in the EU without removals was set up at the level of 90%.
-Based on the previously set reduction targets for 2030 and 2050, the EU achieves a reduction of 75% in 2040 compared to 1990 levels.
-To achieve net-zero emissions in 2050, it will be necessary to take into account removals

-- from the LULUCF sector (estimated to be ca. 500 Mt CO2 eq.) and the backstop technologies23 (e.g., direct air capture with carbon storage). - 70.
-The GHG emission paths analysed in the scenarios are intended to show how the same level of emission reduction at the EU level can be achieved by the implementation of one of the two reduction options (EU ETS or emission standards at the national level) which leads to a different total cost, and as a consequence different development speed of specific technologies.
+To achieve net-zero emissions in 2050, it will be necessary to take into account removals from the LULUCF sector (estimated to be ca. 500 Mt CO_2 eq.) and the backstop technologies23 (e.g., direct air capture with carbon storage). - 70.
+The GHG emission paths analysed in the scenarios are intended to show how the same level of emission reduction at the EU level can be achieved by the implementation of one of the two reduction options (EU ETS or emission standards at the national level) which leads to a different total cost, and as a consequence - different development speed of specific technologies.